Andy Ibáñez Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 25th-ranked team ERA across all league pitching staffs (4.81).
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.86).

-- White Sox pitchers combine to give up the third-most home runs in baseball (71 total, 1.4 per game).
+- White Sox pitchers combine to allow the third-most home runs in baseball (72 total, 1.4 per game).

-- In his most recent time out on Saturday, the righty threw six innings against the Kansas City Royals, giving up one earned run while surrendering six hits.
+- In his most recent time out on Sunday against the Kansas City Royals, the righty threw six innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.